Platform Components/Middleware and API Layer

 • Graph Middleware - For EVM chains, providing subgraph-based indexing with GraphQL API

-• Smart Contract Portal - For EVM chains, offering REST & GraphQL APIs with webhooks
+• Smart contract portal - For EVM chains, offering REST & GraphQL APIs with webhooks

 • FabConnect - For Hyperledger Fabric, providing RESTful API